mohamadali-halwani/vcs-cli/README.md

 # Vim Cheat Sheet CLI

 `vimcheat.sh` is a lightweight Bash script that fetches the Vim cheat sheet from the [vim-cheat-sheet](https://github.com/rtorr/vim-cheat-sheet) project.
-The data is cached locally and displayed with colours that mimic the layout of the original page.
+The data is cached locally and displayed with colours via `tput` to mimic the layout of the original page.

 ## Installation